 When my daughter, Sarah, was a toddler she loved picking up tiny things with her fingers.
 She had the uncanny ability of finding tiny gold safety pins in a bowl of white rice, blindfolded.
 When she ate her dinner, her favorite foods were rice, peas, and corn that she could pick up with her dexterous fingers.
 But when she was under the weather it was hard to get anything in her mouth.
 I’m sure if you’ve lived with a toddler you can relate.

-These elderberry gummy bears are designed for those times when a toddler needs a little coaxing to eat something good — something that will help them feel better quickly.
-Elderberry gummy bears are just the right size and the right flavor to get into a toddler who is under the weather.
-They also help with hydration and soothe the stomach.
+These elderberry gummy bears are designed for those times when a toddler needs a little coaxing to eat something good — something that may help them feel better quickly.
+These elderberry gummy bears are just the right size and the right flavor to get into a toddler who is under the weather.
+Elderberry benefits include improved hydration and soothing the stomach.

 - 6 Silicone gummy bear molds